Most brand agencies give you something that looks good. We build something that generates revenue.

 Brand positioning strategy for growth-stage businesses — Abstract Creative

 Everything starts here.
 Positioning is the strategic decision about where your brand will compete, who it will serve, and what it will be known for.
 It is not a tagline.
 It is not a mission statement.
 It is a set of deliberate choices that every downstream element of your brand executes against.
+At Abstract Creative, this is the first pillar of the ICON Method — and the one that everything else depends on.

 This is where we spend the most time in the early stages of every engagement — and where most agencies rush to skip.
 They want to get to the work that is visible.
 We want to make sure the work that is visible is built on something that is true.